-Euro 2020 disorder 'could have killed'
+Euro 2020 disorder 'could have caused death'

 "I am clear that the primary responsibility for what went wrong at Wembley that day lies with those who lost control of their own behaviour."

-The review also found that:
+The review into the disorder on the day also found that:

 - An England victory in the shootout would have created a "further huge public safety risk" with up to 6,000 people planning to storm the stadium at full-time to celebrate as the gates opened to allow ticket-holders to leave.